HaolingZHANG/MotifEffect/works/confs/README.md

 For the variations, the additional parameter is "remove_type".
 1. "remove_type" is "i" refers to prohibiting incoherent loops from being generated during the evolution of neural networks.
-1. "remove_type" is "c" refers to prohibiting coherent loops from being generated during the evolution of neural networks.
+2. "remove_type" is "c" refers to prohibiting coherent loops from being generated during the evolution of neural networks.
-1. "remove_type" is "a" refers to prohibiting all the loops (including incoherent loops and coherent loops) from being generated during the evolution of neural networks.
+3. "remove_type" is "a" refers to prohibiting all the loops (including incoherent loops and coherent loops) from being generated during the evolution of neural networks.

+At the stage of training agents, "enabled" parameter in ConnectionGene does not affect the creation of the adjacency matrix.
+Whether a selected motif is created in the neural network is a fact that will have an impact on subsequent evolution.
+The "enabled" parameter may change from "False" to "True", making the prohibition of selected motifs unsuccessful.

+On the contrary, for the agent created by best genome after training, "enabled" parameter in ConnectionGene is considered in the creation of the adjacency matrix.
+Because the connection to which False "enabled" belongs is not actually used.